 Water is an essential resource for agriculture.
 In the United States, agriculture accounts for about 80% of all fresh water use.
 This includes irrigation, cleaning and cooling, livestock production, processing and packaging products.
 However, with climate change, we won’t have enough fresh water for agriculture.

 While some areas will always experience drought conditions—such as California or Australia—these problems are becoming more severe in other regions because of climate change-related factors such as increased temperatures and decreased rainfall.
-These changes can have devastating effects on agricultural industries, leading to significant economic losses if farmers cannot adapt to these new conditions by using more sustainable irrigation methods in order to increase productivity while reducing water usage.
+These changes can have devastating effects on agricultural industries, leading to significant economic losses if farmers cannot adapt to these new conditions by using more sustainable irrigation methods and high-tech agriculture information services in order to increase productivity while reducing water usage.

 So how can we minimize the consequences of climate change on farming?